IBM/presto-hudi-workshop/docs/lab-3/README.md

     save(s"$basePath/$morTableName");
 ```

 Before we go on to query these tables, let's take a look at what files and directories have been created for this table in our s3 storage.
 Go to MinIO UI (`localhost:9091`) and log in with the username and password that we defined in `docker-compose.yaml` (`minio`/`minio123`).
-Under the `hudi-tables` path, there should be a single sub-path called `mor_trips_table`.
+Under the `hudi-tables` path, there should be a sub-path called `mor_trips_table`.
 Click into this path and explore the created files and directory structure, especially those in the `.hoodie` directory.
-This is where `.hoodie` keeps metadata for the `mor_trips_table`.
+This is where Hudi keeps metadata for the `mor_trips_table`.
 We can see that there is one set of `deltacommit` files created to keep track of the initial data we've inserted into the table.

 ![MoR metadata directory](../images/mor_dirs.png)